 Perhaps you can link to the entire online catalog, or maintain a sense of mystery by releasing a single item at a time.
 Either way, this can be a great strategy for boosting excitement via email, social media, or a combination of the two!

+Before you begin accepting bids, it’s important to determine a time frame for when and for how long you’ll accept bids.
 The time frame for your virtual auctions will depend on the type of event you’ve chosen to host.
 Regardless, most auctions will fall into one of the following categories:

 A single night